JeffreyCA/spotify-recently-played-readme/README.md

 As a workaround, there's an endpoint at `/api/warmup?key=<WARMUP_KEY>` which accepts a GET request with a single query parameter `key`.
 If it matches the environment variable `WARMUP_KEY`, then it will go ahead and issue a simple database read request to Firebase to keep it *warm*.
 For your own Vercel instance, you can setup a simple cron job to ping the endpoint every few minutes or so to prevent cold starts.
 I already do this with the hosted Vercel instance.

-This is a bit of a hacky workaround, but if you have any better solutions feel free to open an issue or create a PR!
+This is a bit of a hacky workaround and may not 100% eliminate the issue.
+If you have any better solutions or have general optimizations feel free to create a PR!

 ## License
 [MIT](LICENSE)